cyberbotics/webots-doc/guide/webots-devices.md

 The world files are located in the "WEBOTS\_HOME/projects/samples/devices/worlds" directory, and their controllers in the "WEBOTS\_HOME/projects/samples/devices/controllers" directory.
 The world files and the corresponding controllers are named according to the device they demonstrate.

-Most of the devices below are shown using a simple two-wheeled blue robot on a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
+Most of the devices below are shown using a simple two-wheeled blue robot called MyBot on a closed square arena containing obstacles (see [figure below](#mybot-in-closed-squared-arena)).
 The studied devices are attached on this robot.

 %figure "MyBot in closed squared arena."